Student definition (applies to regular full-time and part-time students)

 Preparatory Year

-To be eligible for the Prep Year, a child must be at least 5 years and 6 months old on 31 December in the year of attendance (also refer to section 17 of the Education (General Provisions) Regulation 2017).
+To be eligible for Prep Year, a child must be at least 5 years and 6 months old on 31 December in the year of attendance (also refer to section 17 of the Education (General Provisions) Regulation 2017).

-It is compulsory for all students enrolling in Year 1 to have undertaken a Prep Year at a State or non-State school, or equivalent, unless the principal is satisfied the child is otherwise ready to be enrolled in Year 1 of schooling at the school, considering the child's attributes.
+It is compulsory for all students enrolling in Year 1 to have undertaken a Prep Year at a state or non-state school, or equivalent, unless the principal is satisfied the child is otherwise ready to be enrolled in Year 1 of schooling at the school, considering the child's attributes.

 Year 1 to Year 6

-Section 18 of the Education (General Provisions) Regulation 2017 relates to the age for enrolment in Year 1 to Year 6.
+Section 18 of the Education (General Provisions) Regulation 2017 relates to the age for enrolment in Years 1 to 6.

 Secondary students

-A secondary student is a student participating in education from Year 7 to Year 12.
+A secondary student is a student participating in education from Years 7 to 12.

 Ungraded students (special unit/class or non-special)